-These Japanese Anemone Party Dress perennials are popping up everywhere, including in front of this boxwood.
+These Japanese Anemone Party Dress plants are popping up everywhere, including in front of this boxwood.
 It’s easy to remove them.

 Japanese Anemones are easy to remove!

-Move the leaves apart so you can find which leaves all go down into the ground at a center spot.
-Grab the plant and leaves and stems at the base and pull the plant out of the ground.
+Move the leaves apart so you can find which leaves and stems go down into the ground at a center point.
+Grab the plant (leaves and stems) at the base and pull the plant out of the ground.

 It’s that easy!

-The plants readily come out of the ground and can be replanted elsewhere, potted up into a container, shared with gardening friends or simply toss it away.
+The plants readily come out of the ground and can be replanted elsewhere, potted up into a container, shared with gardening friends or simply toss the plants away.
 (Trust me, more plants will come!)